CMF Watch 3 Pro

 FAQ

-Battery life is one of the strongest review themes.
-Reviewers saw anything from about four days with heavy always-on use to a week or more with lighter settings, with several treating the 13-day claim as plausible under conservative use.
+Battery life was widely praised.
+Reviewers reported anything from about four days with heavier always-on use to around a week or longer with more conservative settings.

 Consider This Instead